Oven baked bacon is so quick and saves you time from standing over a hot stove. Learn how to cook bacon in the oven in minutes.

 While baked bacon is slightly healthier than fried bacon, it is still bacon.
 Enjoy it in moderation.
 Whenever we have bacon, I like to serve it with fresh fruits and whole grains to make a complete meal.

-How to Use Cooked Bacon
+Cooked Bacon – How to Use it:

 - Make a BLT – Bacon, lettuce and tomato Sandwich.
 Have you tried this with fried green tomatoes?

 - Bacon goes great with pancakes or waffles.
+Add a side of fruit for a delicious breakfast as you send them off to school.

 - Make Bacon Bits – Crumble the cooked bacon to make homemade bacon bits.